sbthuijsman/JDEDS_TSS/README.md

 # JDEDS_TSS
-Matlab implementation of synthesis algorithms presented in "Transformational Supervisor Synthesis for Evolving Systems"

-Available soon
+These are all the files used to compute the results for "Transformational Supervisor Synthesis for Evolving Systems", Thuijsman S., Reniers M. (2021), Journal of Discrete Event Dynamic Systems